remy/remysharp.com/public/drafts/being-sad.md

 ## What is this depression you talk of?

-Once someone said to me: "you had a bit of rough time with that burnout last year".
+Someone one said to me: "you had a bit of rough time with that burnout last year".
 I was left rather confused.
 I didn't think I had experienced burnout, or at least what I _thought_ burnout was.

 In retrospect, I think they mistook my depressiveness for burnout.
 I'm a depressive.
 I suffer from…or "have" depression.
-Some days are bad, sometimes it's weeks or months.
-Other times it's just idle, in the background.
+Some days are bad, sometimes it's weeks and even months.
+Other times it's just idle and in the background.

 It's always been there, as far back as I can remember.

 But I've never been "diagnosed" as depressed, which, when asked if I have, it almost invalidates how I feel.
 How I've felt as far back as my memory can reach.
 I got thinking in these last days though, when was the last time I got "diagnosed" for a cold?
 I knew I had a cold.
 I took some rest, followed my body and eventually got better.
 But I did have a cold.
 So today, I've decided that I'm going to own this *label*.
 I am depressed.

 There's a portrait photo of me aged 4 in black and white.
-I look sad.
-Deep in my eyes: sadness.
+Deep in that little boy's eyes is sadness.
 Today, I struggle to think when I've been happy.

 I think it's because happiness is supposed to be this gold standard (or so I've told myself somewhere along the line).
 Something that someone can _be_.
 But I've never _been_ happy.
 I've felt happy, but then, I feel sad again.
 I have many, many things to be happy for – and grateful for.
 I have a loving and amazingly supportive best friend who doubles as my wife.
 I have a family.
 I have a family, children who I love and they love me.
 I have a roof over my head and a job that I'm good at that I can choose how I work.
+I'm grateful for what I have.

-But…depression doesn't really take personal successes into account.
+But…depression doesn't really take personal successes or gratitude into account.
 There's many many [successful and theoretically happy people who are depressed](https://en.m.wikipedia.org/wiki/List_of_people_with_major_depressive_disorder).
 It's not something you choose.

 I think what I'm trying to say is: I have a mental illness called depression (with the occasional anxiety).
 I have done for decades.
-I just thought that some people had this…gene (perhaps) that lets them be happy.
+I just mistook it for general sadness and grumpiness, and equally thought that some people had this…gene (perhaps) that lets them be happy.
 Lets them be the bright star amongst people.
-And I was jealous, like I could somehow learn to be happy.
+And I was jealous, and that perhaps I could somehow learn to be happy.
 Except, it turns out, if I really look, there's a lot of other people out there that feel the way I feel too.

 ## Why am I writing about this?